Characterizing Mott Insulators in the Interacting One-Body Picture: Methods

 To determine the energy gap, we first compute a well-converged approximation to the ground-state wavefunction and subsequently perform a second DMRG calculation in which the new target state is explicitly constrained to be orthogonal to the ground state.
 The energy difference between these two states then provides the excitation gap of the system.

-The expectation value of the mirror operator $M_x$ is calculated by applying a site permutation to the ground-state MPS, followed by a spin-flip transformation using the $S_x$ operator.
+The expectation value $\langle M_x\rangle$ of the mirror operator is calculated by applying a site permutation to the ground-state MPS, followed by a spin-flip transformation using the $S_x$ operator.
 The overlap between this transformed MPS and the original wavefunction yields the desired expectation value.

 This procedure is systematically repeated across a grid of $U$ and $\phi$ values to generate the data shown in figure~\ref{fig:TN_unified}.
-Further technical details on the Tensor Network simulations are provided in annex~\ref{annex:TN_details}.
+Further technical details on the Tensor Network simulations are provided in Appendix~\ref{annex:TN_details}.